alextanhongpin/clean-architecture-learn/testing.md

 Testing layer by layer requires you to mock the layer underneath, which increases the LOC for tests.
 Although it is not necessary to mock each layer underneath.

+There are also layers that you absolutely do not want to mock. for example, the business logic layer.

+## Testing ratio

+not all tests delivers the same value.
+The investment you get from testing the layers varies. for examples, testing the domain layer is a must.